Binondo Church

-The Minor Basilica and National Shrine of Saint Lorenzo Ruiz, also as Our Lady of the Most Holy Rosary Parish and commonly known as Binondo Church, is located in the district of Binondo, Manila fronting Plaza San Lorenzo Ruiz, in the Philippines.
+The Minor Basilica and National Shrine of San Lorenzo Ruiz, also known as Our Lady of the Most Holy Rosary Parish and commonly known as Binondo Church, is located in the district of Binondo, Manila, Philippines.
 It is under the jurisdiction of the Archdiocese of Manila.
-The church was founded by Dominican priests in 1596 to serve their Chinese converts to Christianity.
+The church was founded by the Order of Preachers in 1596 to serve their Chinese converts to Christianity.
 The original building was destroyed in 1762 by British bombardment.
 A new granite church was completed on the same site in 1852 however it was greatly damaged during the Second World War, with only the western façade and the octagonal belfry surviving.
+The namesake shrine is dedicated to the first Filipino Saint, Lawrence Ruiz of Manila.

-Lorenzo Ruiz, who was born of a Chinese father and a Filipino mother, trained in this church and afterwards went as a missionary to Japan, where he and his companions were martyred for refusing to renounce Christianity.
-Lorenzo is the Philippines' first saint and was canonized by Pope John Paul II in 1987.
-A large statue of Ruiz stands in front of the church.
+Pope John Paul II raised the shrine to the status of Minor Basilica via his decree Binondi in Frequenti on 23 July 1992.
+The decree was signed and notarized by Cardinal Angelo Sodano.

-Masses are held in Filipino, Mandarin, Hokkien, and English.
-As of 2022, the present parish priest and shrine rector is Esteban U. Lo.
+Catholic Masses are held in Tagalog, Mandarin, Hokkien, and English languages.
+The present parish priest and shrine rector is Reverend Esteban Lo.